Image and Data Analysis¶

 type_override attribute is recommended if well structured data is available and the image types that are provided are known with a high degree of certainty.

 Sizes often come in different scales, formats and standards.
-Getting sizes right and keeping these in a unified easy-to-understand manner, is especially important in an industry such as fashion.
+Getting sizes right and keeping these in a unified easy-to-understand manner, is especially important in an industry such as fashion and lifestyle.

 The built-in size cleaning uses several methods to curate values including: